JuliaData/DataFramesMeta.jl/docs/src/index.md

 used, functions do not take into account the grouping, so for example the result of `@transform(df, @byrow y = f(:x))` and `@transform(groupby(df, :g), @byrow y = f(:x))` is the same.

+## Returning a Table with `@astable`

+DataFrames.jl exports the data type `AsTable` which indicates that a transformation returns a Tables.jl-compatible object.
+DataFramesMeta.jl emulates this behavior with the macro-flag `@astable`.

+For more information, see the [DataFramesMeta.@astable](@ref).

 ## Working with column names programmatically with `cols`